Fan Baiqun

-Fan Baiqun (范柏群; born 18 February 1986) is a Chinese football player.
+Fan Baiqun (范柏群; born 18 February 1986) is a Chinese football coach and former player.

 Club career

 In 2005, Fan Baiqun started his professional footballer career with Tianjin Teda in the Chinese Super League.
 He eventually made his Super League debut for Tianjin on 30 March 2008 in a game against Hangzhou Greentown.
 In February 2012, Fan was loaned to China League One side Shenyang Shenbei until 31 December.
 In January 2013, Fan was loaned to another League One club Tianjin Songjiang for one year.
 Tianjin Songjiang extended his loan deal for one year in December 2013.

 On 25 January 2017, Fan moved to League Two side Sichuan Longfor.
 On 31 January 2018, Fan transferred to China League One side Zhejiang Greentown.

 Career statistics

 Statistics accurate as of match played 31 December 2020.